 NeuroTechnology in NYC

-A neurotechnology center in the heart of New York City takes advantage of the high concentration of neuroscientist and the largest patient population — critical in developing new techniques — in the United States.
+A neurotechnology center in the heart of New York City takes advantage of the high concentration of neuroscientists and the largest patient populations, which are critical in developing new techniques.

 The area also hosts some of the world’s largest pharmaceutical companies, including Merck, Johnson & Johnson, and Pfizer.
 Tools will be developed with close feedback from neuroscience researchers, iteratively testing ideas and inventions and leveraging the critical mass of researchers, students, entrepreneurs and venture capitalists to spawn new businesses ideas.